-Department of Agriculture, Water and the Environment – Agri-Business Expansion Initiative
+Department of Agriculture, Fisheries and Forestry – Agri-Business Expansion Initiative

 The Australian Government is investing $72.7 million to help Australian agribusinesses expand their export markets in 2021 as part of the Agri-Business Expansion Initiative.

 Key elements of the initiative include new one-on-one exporter support services, greater access to market intelligence, and matched grants for government and industry associations to work together on market expansion.
 The Agricultural Trade and Market Access Cooperation (ATMAC) Program is open for applications that "help Australia's agricultural sector to open, improve and maintain access to overseas markets by building stronger, mutually beneficial relationships with trading partners, neighbouring countries and international organisations".